Ankitsinghprograms/Healthy_Programmer/README.md

 To safe from these things and to be healthy everytime.
 We need to do 3 things:- 1.
 Drink Water.
 2. Eye Exercise.
 3. Exercise.

 # Working
 This Program will notify You to Drink Aater After every 20 minutes.
 Do Eye Exercise after every 30 minutes.
 Do exercise After Every 45 minutes.
+You can change It in program.
+This is defined in first line for program.

-Modules- Pygmae and Time
+Modules- Pygame and Time

 Idea by Code with Harry